Mallrats: Sequel

-On March 13, 2015, Kevin Smith confirmed that Mallrats 2 was being written and was slated to begin shooting in summer 2016.
+On March 13, 2015, Smith confirmed that Mallrats 2 was being written and was slated to begin shooting in summer 2016.
 In April 2015, Smith announced that Mallrats 2 would be his next film, instead of Clerks III as originally intended, and would begin filming in 2015.
 From April 2015 to July 2016, Smith made a series of announcements regarding the proposed sequel, some regarding casting and some announcing delays in production.
 During this time, the planned film became a planned 10-episode television miniseries.

 In February 2017, Smith announced that pitches to six different networks resulted in no one willing to produce the TV series, but expressed his hope that interest in the series would spike after the release of the film Jay and Silent Bob Reboot.

-In January 2020, Smith announced that development on a Mallrats sequel film has started up again, under a new title Twilight of the Mallrats.
-On April 24, Smith stated that he has officially completed the first draft of the script and that the original cast will return.
-On May 12, 2020, Smith revealed that Aparna Brielle, who played Jihad in Jay and Silent Bob Reboot, has been set to lead the film as Banner, the daughter of Brodie, and that Shannen Doherty would return to reprise her role of Rene Mosier.
+In January 2020, Smith announced that development on a Mallrats sequel film had started up again, under a new title, Twilight of the Mallrats.
+On April 24, Smith stated that he had completed the first draft of the script and that the original cast would return.
+On May 12, 2020, Smith revealed that Aparna Brielle, who played Jihad in Jay and Silent Bob Reboot, had been set to lead the film as Banner, the daughter of Brodie, and that Doherty would return to reprise her role of Rene Mosier.

+Doherty died on July 13, 2024.
+A few months later, however, Smith suggested that the sequel could still be made, reframed as a tribute to Doherty, with her friend Sarah Michelle Gellar—who had auditioned for a role in the original Mallrats—"step[ping] in for" her.
+In an Instagram comment, Gellar expressed support for the idea.